ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/3-benchmark-gemma-i8mm.md

 ## Test inference engine performance with and without i8mm and KleidiAI

-Recently Arm has created a set of micro-kernels called "KleidiAI" that more efficiently use Arm's i8mm (8-bit integer matrix multiply) processor feature.
+Recently Arm has created a set of micro-kernels called [KleidiAI](https://gitlab.arm.com/kleidi/kleidiai) that more efficiently use Arm's i8mm (8-bit integer matrix multiply) processor feature.
+Arm has worked with Google to integrate KleidiAI into the MediaPipe AI framework through XNNPACK.
 These improvements increase the throughput of quantized LLMs running on Arm chips that contain the i8mm feature.

 In this step, you will cross-compile an inference benchmarking executable with and without the i8mm build flag, which will give you an understanding of the performance gains attained by using KleidiAI micro-kernels.